 Iran: They Think We’re Great! is a four-part series that looks at the history of US-Iran relations and attempts to explain how we got where we are today: each on the other’s shit list.

 Want more Finley?
 I aim to please.
 Check out my novel, Victor in the Rubble, a satire of the CIA and the war on terror.
 It’s been called “wickedly funny!” and “a delight!”
+Also check out Victor in the Jungle, my second novel, about a populist dictator.
 And don’t miss my other series, including The Intelligence Community: Smart People Looking at Computers and High Heels, Wigs, and Flamboyant Robes (or…Dictators).
 You can find all my writing here.

 And now (finally!): Part 1